MrBasa/TideReport/README.md

 ### ☔ Weather Module (`weather`)

-**This module now requires `jq` for parsing JSON.**
+**This module requires `jq` for parsing JSON.**

-The weather format is now a string with custom specifiers.
+The weather format is a string with custom specifiers.

 | Specifier | Description                                   | Example     |
 | :---      | :---                                          | :---        |